ruru-o/ruru-opt/README.md

 <h1>2.
 Usage </a></h1>

 > [!CAUTION]
-> Always review scripts before running them.
+> Always review the script if you're unsure of what it does.

 ## 2.1 Open PowerShell as Administrator: